mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

   - to hide, add the setting `"workbench.statusBar.feedback.visible": false,"
   - useful to save a bit of space for other information

+## Suggestions

+- while typing, suggestions for the desired word are displayed
+- alphabetical by default
+- to sort based on distance from cursor
+  - check the setting "Editor › Suggest: Locality Bonus"
+  - assumes closer matches are more likely what is wanted

 ## Tab Completion

 - enable in settings by changing editor.tabCompletion to "on"